Redeeming invalid banknotes

 The amendment entails companies that handle cash in their day-to-day operations no longer being able to redeem invalid banknotes.
 Nor will redemption be permitted if one deliberately buys invalid banknotes for the purpose of making a profit.
 The new regulations entered into force on 1 June 2017.

 The reason for the amendment to the regulations is that the companies and traders who handle cash in their day-to-day operations should know which banknotes are valid and which are invalid and therefore should not accept invalid banknotes.
 Another reason is that they also have difficulty in proving that the invalid banknotes do not arise from a crime or criminal activities.
 The Riksbank primarily redeems invalid banknotes to assist private individuals who have inadvertently failed to redeem or use their banknotes in time.

-offline form (see below), print it out and sign it.
+Fill in the form for Request for the redemption of invalid Swedish banknotes (PDF), print it out and sign it.
 After that, you should send the form together with the banknotes to the Riksbank by post.
 NB!
 You cannot hand in banknotes and forms in person at the Riksbank offices.

 The Riksbank's fee is SEK 100